 Disaster Recovery Plan Requirements

-The Disaster Recovery Plan includes procedures to restore EPHI from data backups in the case of a disaster causing data loss.
+The Disaster Recovery Plan includes procedures to restore ePHI from data backups in the case of a disaster causing data loss.

 The Disaster Recovery Plan includes procedures to log system outages, failures, and data loss to critical systems, and procedures to train the appropriate personnel to implement the disaster recovery plan.